 You as the artist have two choices in burning your art:

 It is best to dismantle your art and place it in the burn cauldrons.
-The height of the burn containers will most likely be over your head and ablaze so note it can be dangerous.
+The height of the cauldrons will most likely be over your head and ablaze, so exercise due care when loading your artwork.

 Burn It In Place

 If you wish to burn your art directly on the playa you have options available to protect the playa from direct and radiant heat to prevent burn scars.
 With some clever thinking, preparation and intelligent use of materials, this can be made to fit in with the esthetics of the installation.

 As you plan for the burning of your art on the playa and the prevention of burn scars there are some aspects that must be paid attention to in order to prevent worst case scenarios like the inadequate burn platform to the right.

 What kind of damage can flaming art do to the playa?

 Plenty.
 The playa hardens and discolors when exposed to fire.
 This difference in hardness from the surrounding playa when exposed to weathering creates raised areas, allowing dunes to form.
 Dunes are a hazard for vehicles and affect the landscape in undesired ways.

 - When designing a simple Burn Shield the following aspects must be taken into consideration: overall weight of the art, whether participants will be walking on the artwork, heavy falling portions of the artwork staying on the Burn Shield and not allowing it to penetrate or damage the platform.
 Sharp edges and tripping hazards are all factors to consider when choosing materials.

 - Debris must be prevented from falling onto the playa surface such as ashes, wood chips, nails etc that can and will settle into cracks in the playa surface.
 These materials can be very difficult to clean; even smoke stains can be challenging to remove and are best dealt with by prevention.